 You can feel at ease talking with us about this most private topic.
-For women with vaginismus, it is important to choose a high quality surgeon and surgical facility that provides the privacy you desire.
+For women with vaginismus, it is important to not only choose a high-quality surgeon but also a surgical facility that provides the privacy you desire.
 Find out more by contacting Fox Valley Plastic Surgery at (920) 233-1540 to request a consultation.
-The non-refundable $80 cosmetic consultation fee can be applied towards the cost of the procedure.
+There is a $100 consultation fee.

 Vaginismus can be “primary”, indicating that it is something a person has had her whole life.
 It can also be “secondary”, that is, occurring after a period of normal function.

 Vaginismus may be called “global,” meaning it occurs in all situations with any object, or it may be “situational.”
 Situational vaginismus occurs with one partner but not others, or only with sexual intercourse, but not with tampons or exams.